Coronavirus support – how we can help

 I am eligible for the financial support – what happens next?

-The application window for the first grant closed on 13 July, if you did not claim by this date you will be unable to claim the first grant.
-However, you may still be able to make a claim for the second grant.
+The application window for the first and second grants is now closed, if you have not already claimed you will be unable to claim the first or second grant.
+However, you may still be able to make a claim for the third grant.